iterative/dvc.org/static/docs/commands-reference/import-url.md

 ## Description

-In some cases it's convenient to add a data file or directory from a remote location into the workspace, such that it will be automatically updated when the external data source changes.
+In some cases it's convenient to add a data file or directory from a remote location into the workspace, such that it will be automatically updated (by `dvc repro`) when the external data source changes.
 Examples:

 - A remote system may produce occasional data files that are used in other projects;